ivishalgandhi/techdocs/docs/auth/oidc-deep-dive.md

 4. OpenID Provider redirects back with an authorization code
 5. Application exchanges the code and code verifier for tokens
 6. Application validates the ID token and creates a session

+## The OIDC Flow - Building on OAuth 2.0

+OIDC leverages the OAuth 2.0 authorization framework and adds standardized layers for authentication and obtaining identity information.
+The key difference is in what is requested and what is received:

+1. **Initiate Request with `openid` Scope:** In the initial request from the Client to the Authorization Server, a specific **Scope of `openid` is included**.
+This signal tells the Authorization Server that this will be an OpenID Connect exchange.

+2. **Authorization Code Grant:** The Authorization Server proceeds through the same steps as the OAuth flow, including authentication, consent, and **issues an Authorization Code** back to the Client via the Resource Owner's browser.

+3. **Token Exchange - Access Token + ID Token:** When the Client contacts the Authorization Server directly to exchange the Authorization Code for tokens, it receives **both an Access Token (for authorization) and an ID Token (for authentication/identity)**.

+4. **Understanding the Tokens:**
+   * The **Access Token** is still a value the Client doesn't necessarily understand; it's for interacting with the Resource Server.
+   * The **ID Token** is different.
+It is a specially formatted string called a **JSON Web Token (JWT)**.

+5. **Extracting Identity Information from JWT:** A JWT may look like gibberish, but the **Client can extract embedded information from it**.
+This embedded information is called **Claims**.
+Claims can include details like your ID, name, when you logged in, and the token's expiration time.
+JWTs also contain information that allows the Client to detect if the token has been tampered with.

+### OIDC Analogy: ATM Card

+The relationship between OIDC and OAuth can be thought of like using an ATM:
+* The **ATM machine is the Client**.
+Its job is to access data (like balance) and perform transactions (withdraw, deposit).
+* Your **bank card is the token** issued by the bank.
+* The card gives the ATM access to your account details and the ability to perform transactions (**authorization**).
+* But the card also has **basic information about your identity** (like your name) and authentication details (expiry, issuer).
+* The ATM **relies on the underlying bank infrastructure**, just as **OIDC relies on and sits on top of the underlying OAuth framework**.
+OIDC cannot work without the underlying OAuth.

 ## ID Tokens in Detail